-- Aspiring designers and web developers can consider Berkeley Bootcamps, Eleven Fifty Academy, and V School, which offer courses in both topics.
+- Aspiring designers and web developers can consider Berkeley Bootcamps, Eleven Fifty Academy, GW Bootcamps, Perpetual Education, and V School, which offer courses in both topics.

 - Or, they can look at Bloc, Ironhack, and Big Nerd Ranch.
-They all cover web dev and design, but Bloc is online and Big Nerd Ranch & Ironhack are on campuses.
+They all cover web dev and design.

 - Similarly, Designlab is an online bootcamp that teaches the necessary skills to land a job as a UX designer.
 Read more about Designlab in our review.